daormar/debasher/doc/design_doc_resident.md

 - The symmetric ambiguity on the writer side: a reader that closed on purpose versus one that died.

-**Related consequence, done in step 4.4:** an input port closed with `CLOSE` will never send a marker again, so a barrier round does not wait for it (point 3).
+**Related consequence, done in step 4.4:** an input port closed with `CLOSE` will never send a marker again, so a barrier round does not wait for it (section 3).

 **Supervisor:** does not need `CLOSE`.
 Its channels keep using the node's `.finished` file, since `CLOSE` does not prove the node succeeded, and a node that closed and then failed must still be heard